Zum Inhalt springen

 Data infrastructure is the foundation of every RAG system.
 Without reliable pipelines feeding your data sources into the vector database, even the most sophisticated retrieval strategy will underperform.

 The simplest retrieval approach is Top-K Similarity Search: return the k vectors most similar to the query.
-In production, this baseline is rarely sufficient.
-Advanced strategies deliver measurably better results.
+In production, however, this baseline is rarely sufficient.
+Thematically similar results are not always factually correct answers.
+Therefore, advanced strategies deliver measurably better results by combining multiple retrieval signals.

 Naive RAG vs. Advanced RAG